Pearl S. Buck: Early life and education

-Originally named Comfort, Pearl Sydenstricker was born in Hillsboro, West Virginia, to Caroline Maude (Stulting) (1857–1921) and Absalom Sydenstricker, of Dutch and German descent respectively.
-Her parents, Southern Presbyterian missionaries, were married on July 8, 1880 and moved to China shortly thereafter, but returned to the United States for Pearl's birth.
+Pearl Comfort Sydenstricker was born in Hillsboro, West Virginia, to Absalom Sydenstricker (1852–1931) and Caroline Maude (Stulting) (1857–1921), of German and Dutch descent respectively.
+Her parents, Southern Presbyterian missionaries, were married on July 8, 1880, and moved to China shortly thereafter, but returned to the United States for Pearl's birth.
 When Pearl was five months old, the family returned to China, living first in Huai'an and then in 1896 moving to Zhenjiang, which was then known as Chingkiang in the Chinese postal romanization system, near the major city of Nanjing.
 In summer, she and her family spent time in Kuling.
 Her father built a stone villa in Kuling in 1897, and lived there until his death in 1931.
 It was during this annual summer pilgrimage in Kuling that the young girl decided to become a writer.

 Of her siblings who survived into adulthood, Edgar Sydenstricker had a distinguished career with the U.S. Public Health Service and later the Milbank Memorial Fund, and Grace Sydenstricker Yaukey (1899–1994) wrote young adult books and books about Asia under the pen name Cornelia Spencer.

 Pearl recalled in her memoir that she lived in "several worlds", one a "small, white, clean Presbyterian world of my parents", and the other the "big, loving merry not-too-clean Chinese world", and there was no communication between them.
 The Boxer Uprising (1899–1901) greatly affected the family; their Chinese friends deserted them, and Western visitors decreased.
 Her father, convinced that no Chinese could wish him harm, stayed behind as the rest of the family went to Shanghai for safety.
 A few years later, Buck was enrolled in Miss Jewell's School in Shanghai, and was dismayed at the racist attitudes there of other students, few of whom could speak any Chinese.
 Both of her parents felt strongly that Chinese were their equals; they forbade the use of the word heathen, and she was raised in a bilingual environment: tutored in English by her mother, in the local dialect by her Chinese playmates, and in classical Chinese by a Chinese scholar named Mr. Kung.
 She also read voraciously, especially, in spite of her father's disapproval, the novels of Charles Dickens, which she later said she read through once a year for the rest of her life.

 In 1911, Buck left China to attend Randolph-Macon Woman's College in Lynchburg, Virginia, where she graduated Phi Beta Kappa in 1914 and was a member of Kappa Delta sorority.